robertocoliver/chat-socket/README.md

 # chat-socket.py
-Programa de chat em tempo real utilizando TCP e sockets em Python.
+Real-time chat program using TCP and sockets in Python.